makersacademy/takeaway-challenge/README.md

 Author Notes
 -------

-This is a program which mimics a take away service.
+This is a suite of classes which can be used to mimic a take away service.

-There is a menu for the customer to peruse.
-The customer can choose the dishes they wish to order, once satisfied with their selection they get view of the ordered items including total price.
-When the customer confirms their order a confirmation text will be sent to the customer informing when it will be delivered.
+There is a menu class for the customer to peruse what's on offer.
+The customer can choose the dishes they want and add them to an order, once satisfied with their selection they can get a view of the ordered items including total price.
+When the customer confirms their order a confirmation text will be sent to the customer.

+There is also unfinished functionality regarding a listening SMS server (OrderServer), this server on receiving a text with order details will then generate an order via the OrderManager

 ## Installation